mattermost-community/mattermost-app-nextcloud/README.md

 0 => 'localhost:8081', <br />
 1 => '%YOUR_NC_DOMAIN%.ngrok.io',<br />
 ),

+`Note`: For HTTPS connection add to config.php
+> 'overwriteprotocol' => 'https', <br />
-5. Register a NC app - http://YOUR_NC_URL/settings/YOUR_ADMIN_USER/security
+6. Register a NC app - http://YOUR_NC_URL/settings/YOUR_ADMIN_USER/security
     * as a callback url use - http://YOUR_MM_SERVER/plugins/com.mattermost.apps/apps/nextcloud/oauth2/remote/complete
     * Copy the client secret for a future step
-6. Run Nextcloud integration server app
+7. Run Nextcloud integration server app
     * Run `docker-compose up` in the root of the Nextcloud App repository
-7. In mattermost channel run `/apps install http http://localhost:8082/manifest.json`
+8. In mattermost channel run `/apps install http http://localhost:8082/manifest.json`

 #### Link MM account with Nextcloud